ArpitSachan/Internals-of-Node.js/README.md

   ```
 	OUTPUT : 334 341 342 348 376 382 (NOT USING THREADS).
   ```
- * Instead libUV delegates the request making to the underlying operating system, So it's actually our operating system that does the real HTTP request Libby is used to issue the request and then it just waits on the operating system to emit a signal that some response has come back to.
+ * Instead libUV delegates the request making to the underlying operating system, So it's actually our operating system that does the real HTTP request libUV is used to issue the request and then it just waits on the operating system to emit a signal that some response has come back to.
  * Everything around netorking uses underlying OS, os's async feature

  </br>

  ## Multitasking: Putting everything together
- *If we all the codes together as*
+ *If we put all the codes together as*

  ```javascript
  	const https = require('https');